danieldasilvadev/orders/README.md

-# orders exercise
+# Order Count by Older Products

-## arguments:
+## Arguments:
-- first and second arguments are dates in the format "yyyy-MM-dd" or "yyyy-MM-dd HH:mm:ss"
+- the first and second arguments are dates in the format "yyyy-MM-dd" or "yyyy-MM-dd HH:mm:ss"
-- third argument and beyond are optional and are the names of the columns to be displayed in the output.
-If no columns are specified, all columns are displayed.
+- the third argument and beyond are optional and represent the intervals based on the createdDate of the product.
+If no intervals are specified, all default intervals will be displayed.

-## commands:
+## Commands:
 - only dates:
   - `java -jar out/artifacts/orders_jar/arorders.jar "2021-01-01" "2024-07-01" `